arghena/katharsis/README.md

 <!-- markdownlint-disable MD033 MD041 -->
 <!--

-NOTE: This file will be bundled into the final product (`*.tar.gz`) when it is released, so URLs (for example, `https://example.com/foo.bar`) should be used consistently within the file to point to project files, rather than local paths (for example, `./foo.bar`).
+WARNING: This file will be bundled into the final product (`*.tar.gz`) when it is released, so URLs (for example, `https://example.com/foo.bar`) should be used consistently within the file to point to project files, rather than local paths (for example, `./foo.bar`).
 This is because users won't have access to those files locally when browsing the file.

 -->